 By combining turf, bare soil, and other

 paved surface categories, we can identify which land use types have the most room for growth.
-In the 12th Ward, the highest parks and vacant properties (Fig. 4).
+In the 16th Ward, the highest park and other properties (Fig. 4).

 proportions of plantable space are found in